gloriabenoit/DNAnexus-GWAS/docs/setup.md

 </blockquote>

 By default, any job prompted here will output in your current DNAnexus repertory.
-Therefore, you can create a new folder and move into it, to help keep your poject tidy (especially if multiple people use it).
+Therefore, you can create a new folder and move into it, to help keep your project tidy (especially if multiple people use it).

 ```bash
 dx mkdir WKD_<your-name>
 dx cd WKD_<your-name>
 ```

+> It goes without saying that you can name this repertory however you want.

 Now, all job will output in this repertory.